-It has been 10 years since the U.S. Geological Survey (USGS) released 1,900 four-inch, hatchery-reared sturgeon back into the Genesee River.
+The U.S. Geological Survey (USGS) released 1,900 four-inch, hatchery-reared sturgeon back into the Genesee River in 2003 and 2004.
 Since that time, the Seneca Park Zoo has assisted the USGS in a mark-and-recapture study to assess the success of this release.
 The sturgeon have proven that the river is once again able to sustain wild populations of this prehistoric fish.
 As sturgeon are recaptured each year, they are measured and weighed.
 Each sturgeon is identified with a floy tag.
 These tags are individually numbered and give scientists a unique identifier for the fish they are examining.
 Growth rates for the reintroduced fish have been compared to populations in Wisconsin where the fish have not had exposure to the toxins previously found in the Genesee River.
 Sturgeon in the Genesee River are growing at a rate similar to those in the Wisconsin waterways.
 Recaptured fish are now measuring in at over three feet in length!
 These juveniles will move out into the lake where they will stay until sexual mature at 14 to 20 years of age.

 The success of this project had led to several new questions regarding the lake sturgeon.
 In 2011, Dr. Jeff Wyatt and Dr. Louis DiVincenti, through the University of Rochester, were awarded a $308,000 EPA grant to begin blood sampling on sturgeon in the Genesee River and the Oswegatchie River near the St. Lawrence.
 The two sites were selected to compare the levels of toxins in fish found in the Genesee River with those in the Oswegatchie.
 The Genesee River has historically been exposed to high levels of toxins where the Oswegatchie has not.
 Samples collected are still being analyzed and results will be used to help determine how much the Genesee River has improved over the years.